choosy-app/choosy-plugins/README.markdown

 This repository contains example plugins so that other developers can feedback on the general structure of plugins while the format is still in development.

+## What are plugins? ##

+A plugin is currently just any executable file wrapped up with an icon and a name.
+Plugins will be displayed in the browser prompt and when they are clicked the URL will be passed to the executable.
+Simple, but effective.

 ## Plugin format ##

 The plugins are OS X bundles (essentially just folders with a particular structure) with a `.choice` extension.